ScandinavianDesignGroup/VippsBrandKit-full/README.md

 Containing:

 # vipps_one_pager_brand_guidelines_en.pdf
-One-pager with Basic Brand Guidelines in English (Norwegian coming soon)
+One-pager with Basic Brand Guidelines in English

+# vipps_merkevare_retningslinjer_no.pdf
+One-pager with Basic Brand Guidelines in Norwegian

 # 1-vipps-wordmark
 Wordmark assets for print (.eps) and screen (.svg and .png), positive/negative (orange) and white.